-The 2023/24 Good Relations Action Plan submitted to The Executive Office, includes a budget of £20,000 for the Good Relations Grant Aid Programme.
+The 2023/24 Good Relations Action Plan submitted to The Executive Office, includes a budget of \pounds 20,000 for the Good Relations Grant Aid Programme.

-The aim of the Good Relations Grant Aid Programme is to improve day to day relationships by encouraging everyone to treat others fairly and encouraging a society in which our own cultures and traditions as well as other people's cultures and traditions are understood, respected and accepted.
+The aim of the Good Relations Grant Aid Programme was to improve day to day relationships by encouraging everyone to treat others fairly and encouraging a society in which our own cultures and traditions as well as other people's cultures and traditions are understood, respected and accepted.

-Members are advised that applications are required to score higher than 50% to be deemed successful.
-Three applications were received in October 2023, scoring above the 50% threshold requesting a total amount of £7,300.
+Members were advised that applications were required to score higher than 50% to be deemed successful.
+Three applications were received in October 2023, scoring above the 50% threshold requesting a total amount of $\pounds7,300$.

-A summary of the applications received and the proposed award recommendations overview of the assessment and funding details are enclosed for Members' consideration

-RECOMMENDATION: that the three Good Relations grant aid awards as outlined in the enclosure be approved at a total cost of £7,300.
+A summary of the applications received and the proposed award recommendations overview of the assessment and funding details were circulated for Members' consideration the three Good Relations grant aid awards as outlined in the enclosure be approved at a total cost of \pounds 7,300;and that each of the individual groups awarded a grant be invited to attend a future meeting of the Committee to provide an update on their project.

+A Member provided feedback in relation to grant funding and requested that there is a screening processes applied across community grants to ensure no duplication of allocated funding.

+Proposed by Councillor Wilson Seconded by Councillor Mallon and agreed that

-Prepared by: Jen Cole, Good Relations Coordinator
+ACTION BY: Jen Cole, Good Relations Coordinator